Resilience for Regular Path Queries: Towards a Complexity Classification: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We have studied the complexity of resilience for RPQs, towards the goal of characterizing the languages for which the problem is tractable.
-We study bag and set semantics, but our results show no difference between the two settings, unlike for CQs~\cite{makhija2024unified}.
-We leave open the question of whether there are languages $L$, regular or not, for which $\resset(L)$ is PTIME but $\resbag(L)$ is NP-hard.
-We also leave open the question of classifying the complexity of resilience in intermediate settings, e.g., bag semantics where only weights $1$, and $\infty$ are allowed; or the setting where some relations are indicated as \emph{exogenous} in the signature, amounting to giving a weight of $\infty$ to all their facts.
+We study bag and set semantics, but our results so far show no difference between the two settings, unlike for CQs~\cite{makhija2024unified}.
+Refer back to \cref{fig:results} on page~\pageref{fig:results} for a summary of our results and of some remaining open cases.
+We leave open the general question of whether there are languages $L$, regular or not, for which $\resset(L)$ is PTIME but $\resbag(L)$ is NP-hard.
+We also leave open the question of classifying the complexity of resilience in intermediate settings, e.g., bag semantics where only weights $1$ and $\infty$ are allowed; or the setting where some relations are indicated as \emph{exogenous} in the signature, which amounts to giving a weight of $\infty$ to all their facts.
+Other settings left open by our work are those where we delete vertices (or just vertex labels) instead of edges, or where vertices and/or edges can be labeled by words or by non-empty words instead of single letters.

 Our work does not fully characterize the tractability boundary and leaves some cases open.
-At a high level, we still do not understand the non-local languages that are not four-legged, i.e., non-letter-Cartesian languages featuring counterexamples where some of the ``legs'' are empty.
-We also do not know if the submodularity approach is needed for queries like $abc|be$, or whether tractability can be obtained in easier ways.\footnote{After we had submitted this paper for review, an argument was pointed out by Martín Muñoz~\cite{cstheory_martin} implying that \cref{prp:submod} can be shown using a flow encoding instead of submodular function minimization.
-Further, his argument seems to imply that the tractability of resilience extends to more queries, such as $abcd|be$.
-We leave the exploration of these consequences to a future version of the paper.}
+In particular, at a high level, we still do not fully understand the non-local languages that are not four-legged, i.e., non-letter-Cartesian languages featuring counterexamples where some of the ``legs'' are empty.